JuliaDynamics/DynamicalSystems.jl/docs/src/visualizations.md

     model.c => 0:0.01:10,
 )

+# Define what variables will be visualized as timeseries
 norm(u) = sqrt(u[1]*u[1] + u[2]*u[2])
 observables = [
     1,         # can use integer indexing,
     z,         # MTK state variable